EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

         - Co_and
         - Switch (for the original bomb)

-        - This can be implemented using a strategy pattern, where each entity will be initialised with the declared logical rule
+        - This can be implemented using a strategy pattern, where each logical entity will be initialised with the declared logical rule
+        - Create a abstract class: Logic
+            - 1 method:
+                - checkIfFulfilled
+            - will have the above 5 subclasses

     - To check if there is power at each of the logic entities, we can use a observer pattern:
         - wires observe switch
         - logical entities observe wires and switches

+        - have an attribute numCardinallyAdjacentConductors and numActiveCardinallyAdjacentConductors (these values are updated when an observer notifies them)
+        - numCardinallyAdjacentConductors is equal to the number of observers the entity has
+        - numActiveCardinallyAdjacentConductors is updated when any of the entities it subscribes to become active
-        - we can use these attributes for the logical rules, where we can keep track of the number of entities a logical entity is observing, and the number of updates it has received to calcualte the number of currents it is or could be receiving
+        - we can use these attributes for the logical rules
+            - Or:
+                - return true if numActiveCardinallyAdjacentConductors >= 1
+            - And:
+                - return true if numActiveCardinallyAdjacentConductors = numCardinallyAdjacentConductors
     - Can create a method called like initialiseConductorObservers which would initialise all the observer relations in the GameBuilder class

+    - Create an interface called
+    - Need to create 3 more subclasses of Entity: LightBulb, SwitchDoor, Wire, which will all be in the entities folder, and also edit the bomb class
+        - these changes will be done by adding new string cases in EntityFactory
+        - LightBulb will implement the interfaces

 **Changes after review**